BumpyNic/RizzLang-Open-Source-/README.md

 ## Step 3: Run the Rizzlang!

 Once the dependencies are installed, you can start coding in rizzlang!
-:
-	1. Create a .rizz file (e.g., main.rizz) with your Rizz code (Syntax is exactly the same as python) (Even though some old granpas will not be able to understand it)
+	1. Create a .rizz file (e.g., main.rizz) with your Rizz code (Syntax is exactly the same as python, Even though some old granpas will not be able to understand it

+### Example Code in RizzLang

+Here is an example of how you can write a function in RizzLang to check if a number is even or odd:

+vibe check_even_odd(number):
+    bet number % 2 == 0:
+        rizz("Even")
+    nocap:
+        rizz("Odd")

+check_even_odd(4)    # Should print "Even"
+check_even_odd(7)    # Should print "Odd"

 ## Step 4: Running the code